bay73/puzzleduel/developers.md

 New puzzle categories also can be added, but this requires more coding.

-Each of the files above contains an array of type definitions.
+Each of the files above contains UI definitions for the list of puzzle types.
 See the corresponding section below about the fields on this definition.

+Add tests for controllers which asserts that all corresponding elements are created.

 ## 2. Implement solution checker ##